1998 Champions Super League

-The 1998 Red Bull Champions Super League was a professional non-ranking snooker tournament that took place in September 1998 in three different cities in China – Shenyang, Xi'an and Beijing.
+The 1998 Red Bull Champions Super League was a professional non-ranking snooker tournament that took place in September 1998 in three cities in China – Shenyang, Xi'an and Beijing.

 This one-off event was held as a six-man round robin, similar to the Red Bull Super Challenge held earlier in the summer.
 The line-up was similar apart from John Higgins who replaced James Wattana and Au Chi-wai came in for Marco Fu.
 The group was won by Hendry.
+Higgins made the highest break of the tournament, 127, in the fifth frame of his match against Hendry.